Skip to content

 • order: Handles the e-commerce order lifecycle, including shopping carts, checkout processes, and order history.

-• merchant: Manages store-specific configurations and settings, such as address, supported currencies/languages.
+• merchant: Manages store-specific configurations and settings, such as address, supported currencies/languages, custom informational pages for a store (e.g., "About Us", "Terms & Conditions").

 • landing-ui: The customer-facing storefront application.
 Renders product listings, product details, handles user interactions like adding to cart and checkout.